Awesome Las Vegas to Zion National Park Road Trip

 20 miles

-Besides the “Welcome to Utah” sign, the remaining stretch into Utah is pretty insignificant.
-St. George, the first large city you’ll come to in Utah, offers all kinds of activities for an even longer Las Vegas to Zion National Park road trip.
+Besides the “Welcome to Utah” sign, the remaining drive into Utah is pretty insignificant.
+St. George – the first large city you’ll come to north of the state line – is full of things to keep you busy for weeks.
 White Domes Nature Preserve, Tonaquint Nature Center and St. George Dinosaur Discovery Site are just a few worth mentioning.

-Red Cliffs National Conservation Area is another gorgeous area, just north of St. George, offering some interesting hikes and a cute, small first-come first-served campground.
-For those that like to reserve a campsite, there’s a KOA nearby too.
+Red Cliffs National Conservation Area is another unique area, just north of St. George, offering some interesting hikes and a cute, small first-come first-served campground.
+Any of these places could easily be added to a Las Vegas to Zion National Park Road Trip.

-St. George, Utah to Hurricane, Utah
+St. George to Hurricane, Utah

 19 miles

-Hurricane, Utah to Zion National Park
+Hurricane to Zion National Park

 24 miles

-Springdale and Zion National Park
+Zion National Park

 Whatever your situation you’ll definitely want to get to the park as early as you can when visiting in busy months.
 That, and implementing a few other tips for avoiding the crowds in Zion National Park, will help you get the most out of your Zion visit.